 Peaceful yet bustling coastal community great for NYC commuters

-A coastal community with easy access to over 30 miles of shoreline, Greenwich's natural landscape and amenities lure homebuyers and visitors from across the country.
-With gorgeous beachfront views, luscious parks, and plentiful trails, this coastal community is a perfect blend of big-city amenities and a peaceful haven.
+A coastal community with easy access to over 30 miles of shoreline, Greenwich, CT's natural landscape and amenities lure homebuyers and visitors from across the country.
+With gorgeous beachfront views, luscious parks, and plentiful trails, Greenwich's real estate options bring out the best in this coastal community with its perfect blend of big-city amenities and a peaceful haven.

 Greenwich was first established with humble farming town roots in 1640, making it the tenth official town in Connecticut.
 Since then, the neighborhood has come a long way and has become a high-end and sought-after place to live.
 Home to many affluent and well-established families, Greenwich is a perfect place for Manhattanites looking to settle down somewhere with a spacious lot and a big yard.
 The area's many lush parks and highly-rated schools will be particularly attractive to families looking to move outside the city.

 Less than 50 miles outside of New York City, this neighborhood offers small-town charm with all the modern city conveniences.
-Homes in Greenwich tend to be high-end styles with high-end prices.
-There are only a select few modest homes under $1 million available.
+Homes in Greenwich tend to be high-end styles with high-end prices, especially houses for sale in North Greenwich and those near the coastline.
+There are only a select few modest single-family homes and other properties under $1 million available.

 The pool of Greenwich residents generally consists of established professionals and wealthy families.
 Greenwich is great for outdoor lovers and beachgoers, with picturesque views and ample opportunities for outdoor recreation.
-The neighborhood is sought-after for its laidback vibe and slower pace of life, which contrasts heavily with its big-city neighbors.
+Homes for sale in Greenwich are highly sought-after because of the area's laid-back vibe and slower pace of life, which contrasts heavily with its big-city neighbors.

 Those looking for great eats and top-tier shopping can head right to Greenwich Avenue, a mile-long street dotted with the best the neighborhood has to offer.
 The community surrounds the central hub, so you'll find businesses, office space, and smaller houses nearby.
 Past these modest-sized houses in the rolling hills, you'll find the luxury multimillion-dollar estates.